Tiendil/tiendil-org-content/content/posts/2024-025-notes-on-backend-metrics-in-2024/en.md

 Metrics are literally the eyes of a developer.
 Without them, it is impossible to see both the current technical situation on the project and its long-term trends.

-If we take the classic loop from systems engineering (and other [memeplexes](post:@choose-nearest-language:genes-memes-memeplexes)):
+If we take the classic loop from systems engineering (and other [memeplexes]{post:@choose-nearest-language:genes-memes-memeplexes}):

 1. data collection;
 2. data analysis;